Coronavirus - advice and information

 Advice on care home visits remains that they should remain closed to visits except for window visits and special arrangements for end of life visits.

-The current level of infection in care homes is not at a level at which the advice on visits can change.
+The current level of infection in Sandwell is not at a level at which the advice on visits can change.

 Care home residents are some of the most vulnerable in the community and care home outbreaks present a significant risk of severe illness and death.